CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g3/README.md

 27. Run `kubectl apply -f video-service.yml`

 After all the deployments are setup, run `kubectl get svc`, and get the External IP of the frontend service.
-It should be accessible and should lead to the web app
+It should be accessible and should lead you to the web app directly.
+If you are running this on your minikube local cluster, then the external IP given to you may not be accessible due to an issue with minikube.